Versatile, Hard-Working Densiformis Yew

 Japanese Yews like Densiformis make fantastic hedges and are great for adding structure to a garden even creating outdoor rooms.
 Whether sheared into formal hedges or rounded forms, or allowed to grow a bit more naturally, Yews are very easy to care for.

-In winter, you need these lovely, rich dark green color to act as "bones" of the garden design.
+In winter, you need this lovely, rich dark green color to act as "bones" of the garden design.
 Use Densiformis as a beautiful backdrop for seasonal displays of perennials or smaller flowering shrubs.
 Give your design a sense of balance with evergreen Yews in the winter months.

 Pair with Red Twigged Dogwoods and Ornamental Grasses for a wonderful look all winter long.